-Addressing Gender, Water Security and Peacebuilding Nexus in the Arab Region
+Gender, Water Security and Peacebuilding Nexus in the Arab Region

 For the first time, the Dublin Principles (1992) clearly recognized that women play a central part in the provision, management and safeguarding of water.
-It also duly recognized the pivotal role of women as providers and users of water and guardians of the living environment.
+They also duly recognized the pivotal role of women as providers and users of water and guardians of the living environment.
 This approach has led to adoption of numerous positive policies to address women’s specific needs and to equip and empower women to participate in all aspects of water security, including decision-making and implementation, in ways defined by them.
-In 2000, Resolution 1325, adopted by the UN Security Council recognized for the first time the disproportionate impact on conflicts and disasters on women and girls.
+In 2000, Resolution 1325, adopted by the UN Security Council, recognized for the first time the disproportionate impact of conflicts and disasters on women and girls.

-- Development of in-situ integration of gender issues, leading to Women becoming active players instead of a ‘target group.’
+- Development of in-situ integration of gender issues, leading to women becoming active players instead of a ‘target group.’

-- Overcoming gender norms and creating support structures/institutions
+- Overcoming gender norms and creating support structures/institutions.

 - Creating awareness at community level, using cultural tools (theatre, role-playing) and engaging community leaders (incentivize).